 In 2013, the RCMP released this re-enactment video of Abigail, in the hopes that it might generate some new leads in her case.

-Around the same time, the RCMP also shared that they have one suspect, who they haven’t publicly named.
-They believe that this person has spoken about what he did to other people, and have asked anyone who has any information to contact them.
+Around the same time, the RCMP also shared that they have one suspect they haven’t publicly named.
+They believe that this person has spoken about what he did to other people, and has asked anyone who has any information to contact them.
 Even though they have a suspect, the RCMP are still missing key parts of information which will help to conclude the investigation.

 There have been no recent updates on the case, and it is still being investigated by the RCMP Provincial Serious Crimes Unit, and they are treating Abigail’s disappearance as a possible homicide.
 The RCMP say that foul play hasn’t been ruled out and that they have conducted numerous searches based on tips from the public.